Are you a beginner photographer who doesn’t want to spend much money on equipment?

 White Balance/Frame Rate

-The automatic white balance mode did an amazing job of keeping all of my photos crisp and fresh, even though several different lighting situations were involved in my shoot.
+The automatic white balance mode did a fantastic job of keeping my photos crisp and fresh, even though several different lighting situations were involved in my shoot.

 It was also great to take so many pictures at 30 frames per second; I knew I wouldn’t miss any moments.